autopower/thermeq3/README.md

 ##What is new?
 ###2015-Oct-10
 * minor updates, betabeat and production are the same version
-* alpha RPi version, only change is the abstraction code replacing bridgeclient
+* alpha RPi version, only change is the abstraction code replacing bridgeclient (but as reported from users, it works! :))

 ###2015-Mar-23
 * minor updates